kahramankostas/IoTDevIDv2/README.md

     * Support Vector Machine (SVM)

 * **[03.
 2 Classification of Individual packets for Aalto Dataset: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0003%20Algorithm%20Selection/03.%202%20Classification%20of%20Individual%20packets%20for%20Aalto%20Dataset.ipynb)**
-This file makes machine learning application for the individual packets of Aalto University dataset using the methods mentioned above and the hyperparameters.
+This file trains machine learning models using the individual packets of Aalto University dataset using the methods mentioned above and the optimised hyperparameters.

 ## 04 Performance Evaluation
 #### Section V  in the article
-This chapter contains four  files.
+There are four files relevant to this section.
 In our experiments above, we found that DT offers the best balance between predictive performance and inference time among other machine learning methods.
 Therefore, only DT is used in all our subsequent experiments.

 * **[04.1 Determination of aagregetion size: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0004%20Performance%20Evaluation/04.1%20Determination%20of%20aagregetion%20size.ipynb)**
 In this file, different aggregation sizes are tested.
 For this purpose, groups of different sizes  (from 2 to 25) are formed and the performance results of these groups are observed.

 * **[04.2 Classification of ind-aag-mixed packets for Aalto Dataset: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0004%20Performance%20Evaluation/04.2%20Classification%20of%20ind-aag-mixed%20packets%20for%20Aalto%20Dataset.ipynb)**
 In this file, results are obtained for the Aalto dataset using individual, aggregated and mixed methods.
-Group size was used  as 13  in the aggregation  operations.
+A group size of 13 was used in the aggregation  operations.

 * **[04.3 Classification of  ind-aag-mixed packets for UNSW Dataset: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0004%20Performance%20Evaluation/04.3%20Classification%20of%20%20ind-aag-mixed%20packets%20for%20UNSW%20Dataset.ipynb)**
 In this file, results are obtained for the UNSW dataset using individual, aggregated and mixed methods.
-Group size was used  as 13  in the aggregation  operations.
+A group size of 13 was used in the aggregation  operations.

 * **[04.4 Aalto results with combined labels: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0004%20Performance%20Evaluation/04.4%20Aalto%20results%20with%20combined%20labels.ipynb)**
-In this file,  to deal with the poor performance caused by the fact that the Aalto dataset contains many very similar devices, these similar devices are considered as a group and collected under the same label.
+In this file,  to deal with lower performance caused by the fact that the Aalto dataset contains many very similar devices, these similar devices are considered as a group and collected under the same label.

 ## 05 Comparison with Previous Work
 #### Section VI  in the article

-This chapter contains two  files.
+There are two files relevant to this section.

 * **[05.1 Aalto IoTSense & IoTSentinel  Normal, Aagregeted, Mixed Results: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0005%20compare%20with%20others/05.1%20Aalto%20IoTSense%20%26%20IoTSentinel%20%20Normal%2C%20Aagregeted%2C%20Mixed%20Results.ipynb)**
-This file makes machine learning application using Aalto University data for 3 studies (IoTDevID, [IoTSense](https://dl.acm.org/doi/pdf/10.1145/3266444.3266452), [IoT Sentinel](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7980167)) with a individual, aggregated and mixed approach in order to compare the featureset  performances.
+This file trains machine learning models using Aalto University data for 3 studies (IoTDevID, [IoTSense](https://dl.acm.org/doi/pdf/10.1145/3266444.3266452), [IoT Sentinel](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7980167)) with an individual, aggregated and mixed approach in order to compare the feature set  performances.

 * **[05.2 UNSW IoTSense & IoTSentinel  Normal, Aagregeted, Mixed Results: ](https://github.com/kahramankostas/IoTDevIDv2/blob/main/0005%20compare%20with%20others/05.2%20UNSW%20IoTSense%20%26%20IoTSentinel%20%20Normal%2C%20Aagregeted%2C%20Mixed%20Results.ipynb)**
-This file makes machine learning application using UNSW data for 3 studies (IoTDevID, [IoTSense](https://dl.acm.org/doi/pdf/10.1145/3266444.3266452), [IoT Sentinel](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7980167)) with a individual, aggregated and mixed approach in order to compare the featureset  performances.
+This file trains machine learning models using UNSW data for 3 studies (IoTDevID, [IoTSense](https://dl.acm.org/doi/pdf/10.1145/3266444.3266452), [IoT Sentinel](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=7980167)) with an individual, aggregated and mixed approach in order to compare the feature set performances.

 # License